marcosnils/ddocker/README.md

 ## Will this ever be released?

 Hopefully, I have mostly working but it's poorly coded and full of nasty stuff everywhere.
 I just need to find the bandwidth to polish.
-I'm still not sure that

 ## What about security?